-An alarming number of IT candidates seem to stutter when asked non-technical questions that test basic communication skills.
-Remember that soft skills are as important as technical skills.
+An alarming number of IT candidates seem to struggle when asked non-technical questions that test basic communication skills.

-The recruiter(s) that interviewed you can surely help pinpoint areas of improvement.
-Try to get in touch with them at least within 48 hours of the interview (while it’s still fresh in their minds).
+Should you be interested in honest feedback for improvement, get in touch with them within 72 hours of the interview (while it’s still fresh in their minds).

-Request them for a connection via Linkedin, for it could be beneficial in the future.
-This can be a potential long-term professional mentor-mentee relationship in the making.
+Ask them for tips that you could use in your next interview.
+You could even request them for a connection via LinkedIn, for it could be beneficial in the future.
+This could be a professional mentor-mentee relationship in the making.